alex05447/miniconfig/README.md

 ; or ignore the new value.
 baz = "an overridden value"

+; Nested sections (separated by forward slashes: `/`) are optionally supported.
+; Each parent section must be declared prior.
+; If nested sections are not enabled, `/` is just a normal character.
+[some_section/nested_section]
 ```

 **Use cases**: if `"ini"` feature is enabled - use `.ini` config source text files for human-readable / writable data of limited complexity (only one level of nested tables) which must be user-visible/editable.